The Mission of the Austrian State Archives

-With its rich archival records from more than 1000 years of Austrian history, the Austrian State Archives keep, index and conserve a highly valuable cultural heritage which is of importance to all of Europe.
+With their rich archival records spanning more than one millennium of Austrian history, the Austrian State Archives are tasked with safekeeping a highly valuable cultural heritage that is of relevance to all of Europe.
 They define themselves as "an institution providing impulses in the historical and archival sciences".

 The legal framework

 Since the year 2000, a dedicated law, the Bundesarchivgesetz (Federal Act on the Safekeeping, Storage and Use of Archival Holdings of the Federal Government, Federal Law Gazette no. 162/1999) governs the framework and the scientific, cultural and administrative tasks of the Austrian State Archives.

 The core tasks involved in "keeping archives" are defined by law as "the surveying, taking over, keeping, conserving, repairing, filing, describing, utilising and making available for use of archival holdings of the federal government to serve the purposes of research into historical periods and the present, for other research and scientific or scholarly purposes, for legislation, jurisdiction, administration as well as legitimate concerns of citizens" (Bundesarchivgesetz, Federal Law Gazette no. 162/1999, sec.
 2 ).

 Like all "living archives", the Austrian State Archives play a key role in the historical sciences whilst also fulfilling important tasks in ongoing public administration.
 Federal services which are not authorised to keep archives of their own, are required to offer current records to the Austrian State Archives if they are no longer needed.
 The States Archives determine the archival value of the material offered.